ivf-infertility.com home

 Weight and nutrition

 • Do not use recreational drugs e.g. marijuana, cocaine, etc. or antidepressant drugs.
 The use of Cannabis by women in the year before IVF treatment is associated with a reduction of the number of eggs collected (Klonoff-Cohen et al, 2006.
 American Journal of Obstetrics and Gynecology).
+It is also associated with preterm birth and low birth weight.
+Heroin is associated with miscarriage, growth restriction and preterm birth.

 • Breast self-examination will help to pick up a breast lump.
 Breast cancer is rare in young women.
 However, the high levels of hormone estradiol and progesterone produced by the ovarian stimulation drugs could stimulate the growth of a pre-existing cancer.
 If you find a lump in your breast, your doctor should assess this urgently.
 He or she will be able to arrange further evaluation and referral to a specialist when necessary.